atomfinger/toUUID/README.md

 <img src="/images/logo.png" width="350">

-.toUUID() is a tiny library for quickly generating UUIDs for unit and integration tests in both Java and Kotlin.
+.toUUID() is a tiny library for quickly generating UUIDs in automated tests for Java and Kotlin.

 ## Why .toUUID()